Erdös & Dijkstra Numbers and Other Metrics

 Science Scouts homepage is found online.
 If you read my bio and/or meet me, you know I have qualified for the following badges:

 An April Fools Joke

 I have a tradition of big April Fools jokes, although not every year.
 Here's one from 2008, along with pictures.

-Here are the quotes from my .plan file.
-I add quotes when I find any that strongly resonate with my own world view.
+Here are the quotes from my old Unix .plan file.
+I used to add quotes when I found any that strongly resonate with my own world view.
 Now, I sometimes post those to Twitter or Pinterest.
 Your mileage may vary.
 I have a much longer collection I will put online someday.

 According to Myers-Briggs, I am ENTP (Extrovert-Intuitive-Thinking-Perceiving).